 Managing warehouse replenishment means ensuring that each picking location contains the optimal quantity of products for a smooth and efficient picking process.
 It is the movement of inventory from upstream (reserve) product storage locations to downstream (primary) picking storage locations.

 An empty picking slot equates to an empty shelf location in a store, which leads to lost sales.
-For the warehouse, failing to replenish properly results to order shortages, inaccurate stock count, and an overall reduction in service level.
+For the warehouse, failing to replenish properly results to inventory shortages, inaccurate stock count, and an overall reduction in service level.

 How to Optimize the Replenishment Process: